 Reached by internal aircraft or by regular ferry from São Vicente.
 Visitors enjoy a dramatic curtain raiser to São Nicolau’s breathtaking scenery en-route from the airport to Ribeira Brava, as the road edges a deep fertile valley before turning to reveal the picturesque capital cascading down a mountainside.

 Ribeira Brava’s town square is an island of peace and antiquity, a catholic church on one side, old colonial administration buildings on the other three and a pretty garden in the centre.

-The landscape of Sao Nicolau bears the mark of a past intense, volcanic activity.
+The landscape of São Nicolau bears the mark of a past intense, volcanic activity.
 The rugged features will enchant both walkers and trekkers looking for real contact with nature.
-It is the quietest island of the archipelago with small, traditional, rural communities dotted around the coastline.
-Vila de Ribeira Brava, the capital town of the island, is located in a deep valley with an empty river bed flanked by two mountain ranges reaching a height of 1,312m.
-The bay of Tarrafal is rich in high quality fish, sustenance for the islanders.
-It also attracts leisure fishing enthusiasts, particularly those seeking the much sought after Blue Marlin.
+It is ideal for mountain bikers, its mountains are not quite as high as those on Santo Antão.
+The highest mountain is the 1312-metre high Monte Gordo.
+The bay of Tarrafal is rich in high quality fish such as tuna, wahoo and swordfish.
+Whilst providing sustenance for the islanders, it also attracts leisure fishing enthusiasts, particularly those seeking the much sought after Blue Marlin.